Pitsford School, Pitsford

 Muddy says: A hidden gem.
-A very caring, child centred school with a balance across academic and pastoral care.
-Friendly teachers, happy kids and great grades make it a great asset to Northamptonshire.
+A caring, child centred school with a balance across academic and pastoral care.

 Pitsford School is often referred to as a well-kept secret and this hidden gem is the smallest Northamptonshire school I’ve been to so far, but what it lacks in size, it makes up for in character.
 Established in 1989, it’s an ISA co-educational, 3–18 independent school (new pre school class opened in Sept 2019).
 It sits in Pitsford, a picturesque village a few miles north of Northampton (lovely little winding roads, although I feared for my wing mirror).

-The school is set in tres beautiful countryside (the first image below is actually a listed view).
+The school is set in beautiful countryside – the first image below is actually a listed view!

 It has a very impressive new sports centre with sports café and fitness suite that can be used for physiology and anatomy classes, PE and cardio club plus the 6th formers can use the facility (once inducted) as part of their 6th form privileges.
 It’s all very swish, like a private gym, and something I would have loved as a sporty teen.
 There’s also a chapel and various common rooms for the kids to kick back and relax and plenty of outdoor space.

 The school has children from the age of three (to 11), a big focus for the school with the Pre-Prep beginning at Nursery and going up to Year 3.
 It’s separate from the rest of the school but the children still bump into other age groups throughout the day.
 When I visited there was lots of smiles and engagement, and the teachers had a really good rapport with the kids.
 The small class sizes create a caring environment in which every child is known and supported, and is encouraged to develop self-confidence, resilience and most importantly of all, happiness.